pwittchen/swipe/README.md

 ![swipe gestures](art/swipe.png)

-Documentation and samples will be provided later.
+More documentation and samples will be provided later.

 Contents
 --------